krutikbundela/ReduxToolkitWithJSONApi/README.md

 <h3>1.
 Can you explain your choice of state structure in Redux?</h3>

- Choice of state structure in Redux:
    In Redux, I have structured the state using the Redux Toolkit's `createSlice` function.
 I created a `postSlice` that represents the state for the posts.
 It contains properties like `loading`, `post`, and `edit` to manage the loading state, store the retrieved posts, and track the edit mode for a post.

 <h3>2.
 How have you handled side effects in your Redux code?</h3>

- Handling side effects in Redux code:
    To handle side effects in Redux, I used the Redux Toolkit's `createAsyncThunk` to define async actions.
 For example, I used `createAsyncThunk` to define `getAllPost`, `getPost`, and `delPost` thunks.
 These thunks make API requests and dispatch actions based on the async operation's state (pending, fulfilled, rejected).

 <h3>3.
 How did you ensure components re-render efficiently?</h3>

-Ensuring efficient component re-rendering:
    To ensure efficient component re-rendering, I leveraged React's virtual DOM and the memoization capability of React Redux's `useSelector` hook.
 By using the `useSelector` hook, I selected only the required state slices that the component needs.
 This way, the component will re-render only when the selected state changes, avoiding unnecessary re-renders.

 <h3>4.
 If given more time, how would you improve this application?</h3>

-Improvements with more time:
    Given more time, I would consider the following improvements:
    - Implementing pagination or infinite scrolling to handle large sets of data.
    - Adding more features, such as sorting or filtering the posts based on different criteria.